 To ensure the required water drainage of properly installed metal roofing panels on any roof, a minimum pitch of 2/12 (2/12 means there is 2" of rise for every 12" running horizontally) is required.
 Metal roofing stitch screws and sealant must be applied to the laps to prevent the siphoning of water over the ribs on a low slope application.
-If the pitch is 4/12 or greater, stitch screws and sealant are not required and underlay is optional.
+If the pitch is 4/12 or greater, stitch screws and sealant are not required and underlay should be used on any pitch.
 A good underlayment needs to be installed prior to the panels on roof pitches less than 4/12.